For her first solo engagement since Princess Charlotte was born 4 months ago, Kate wore Ralph Lauren.

 It’s a fine line we tread as a community and the lack of new engagements over the summer contributed to my being somewhat lax regarding comments.
 I want to mention it because we’re seeing more comments related to Kate’s weight, state of mind, makeup and other topics.
 Many of them are founded in genuine concern about the Duchess’s health and well-being; I respect those sentiments, but these issues are not a focus of the site.
 Some comments I am able to do a very quick edit on, while others cannot be published because they have little or nothing to do with what Kate is wearing.
 And as always, comments insulting Kate, fellow readers, or the community as a whole are immediately deleted.

 I apologize if things have edged closer to areas we generally avoid.
 Additionally, we are blessed with an abundance of new readers joining us and the change of seasons is always a good time to welcome them and share a bit of background on preferred practices.
 Do let me know if you have any questions or concerns, Susan@WhatKateWore.com is the best way to get in touch.
-More than anything, thanks to everyone who contributes and make the WKW environment a nice place to visit.
+More than anything, thanks to everyone who contributes and makes the WKW environment a nice place to visit.

 - Visit the Anna Freud Centre’s website here, follow the Centre on Facebook, if interested in donating click here